Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 By default, serialization strategies are defined at compile time.
 _Contextual serialization_ allows you to adjust the serialization strategy for specific types at runtime, even when they're nested deep within an object tree.

-You can use contextual serialization to serialize `java.util.Date` in JSON format either as an ISO 8601 `String` or as a `Long`, depending on the protocol version being used.
+For example, you can use contextual serialization to serialize `java.util.Date` in JSON format either as an ISO 8601 `String` or as a `Long`, depending on the protocol version being used.
 This approach is supported by the built-in [`ContextualSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-contextual-serializer/) class.

 Contextual serialization selects a custom serializer for a type at runtime from a `SerializersModule`.